Robotex10176/Rev_Backup_Test/README.md

-# Rev_Backup_Test
+# Robotex10176 2018 2019

-This is a TEST

-It is not permanent and is probably not going to stay

-I just figured I would start experimenting with the new REV hub
+This repository is a location for team 10176 Robotex to keep code designed for the new REV expansion hub because we are no longer using Android Studio and the phone have the source code built in.